 In June 2008, the ARP Participants adopted a Net Metering Policy to permit interconnection of customer-owned renewable generation to its Members' distribution system.
 This policy facilitates the purchase of excess customer-owned renewable generation and outlines the metering, billing and crediting procedures to be followed by ARP Participants.
-Thus, through the Net Metering Program the ARP has been able to switch the fuel used to provide the energy to certain residential and commercial customer loads from traditional ARP fuel sources to PV.
-As of December 2015, ARP Participants had approximately 2,348 kW of solar photovoltaic renewable generation (DC) connected to the grid through their net metering programs.
+As of December 2016, ARP Participants had approximately 3,239 kW of solar photovoltaic renewable generation (DC) connected to the grid through their net metering programs.